Today is a day of purification, renewal, and hope. On this

 Spring is not yet near.

 them when they settled in Punxsutawney, Pennsylvania.
 Each year, a

 great to-do is made over the town's official groundhog, "Punxsutawney

 Phil," emerging from his den to predict the weather, said prediction

-"Groundhog Day," starring Bill Murray and Andie
+"Groundhog Day," starring Bill Murray and Andie MacDowell, centers

-located at the intersection of Rt.36 and Rt.119 in western Pennsylvania.
+the intersection of Rt.36 and Rt.119 in western Pennsylvania.

 "Homily on Our Lord"